Low-Carb West African Chicken and Peanut Stew

 - Finely chop the red onion, ginger, and jalapeno, and roughly chop the chicken.

 - Heat oil in a heavy pan, add finely diced onion, ginger, and jalapenos, season with salt, and saute about 2 minutes.
 Add the chile powder, stir into other ingredients, and saute about 1 minute more.
-Add chicken stock, peanut butter, tomato paste, and apple cider vinegar, stir, and bring to a slight boil.
+Add chicken stock, peanut butter (affiliate link), tomato paste, and apple cider vinegar, stir, and bring to a slight boil.

 - As soon as it starts to boil, lower heat to a very gentle simmer, add roughly chopped chicken, gently stir to combine, and let simmer 10-15 minutes.
 (Resist the urge to stir it very much, or the chicken will shred apart, which you don’t want here.)